apiks/ZeroTsu/README.md

 }
 ```
 4. Set your "ZeroTsuToken" environment variable to the BOT token (either hidden on the system env or in config.go ReadConfig func with os.Setenv("ZeroTsuToken", "TOKEN"))
-5. Compile in your favorite IDE or compiler with "go build" (or type "set GOOS=linux" to change OS first and then "go build".)
+5. Compile in your favorite IDE or compiler with "go build" (or type "set GOOS=[Preferred OS]" to change OS first (like linux) and then "go build".)
 6. Invite BOT to server and give it an admin role
 7. Start the BOT and use